Evidence & hearings

 Evidence hearings schedule

-Evidence hearings are expected to start in summer 2020.
+Evidence hearings will start in June 2020.
 The Inquiry will consider the undercover policing activities of officers and managers and those affected by deployments in tranches ordered chronologically.

 The first evidence hearings will focus on officers and managers in the SDS active between 1968 and 1982.
 This tranche will also include evidence from non-state core participants and witnesses affected by these officers’ deployment.
-These hearings are expected to last around one month.
 The Inquiry will usually sit for up to four days per week although both the frequency of hearings and times may vary.

 Members of the public are welcome to attend the Inquiry’s open hearings.